Cosmo-Tech/cosmotech-api-python-client/docs/OrganizationApi.md

     # Create an instance of the API class
     api_instance = cosmotech_api.OrganizationApi(api_client)
     organization_id = 'organization_id_example' # str | the Organization identifier
-    organization_update_request = {"name":"Digital Twin Solutions"} # OrganizationUpdateRequest | the new Organization details.
+    organization_update_request = cosmotech_api.OrganizationUpdateRequest() # OrganizationUpdateRequest | the new Organization details.
 This endpoint can't be used to update security

     try:
         # Update an Organization